student56yash/Assessment-3/README.md

 SLE712 Bioinformatics and Molecular Biology Techniques

 ## Project title
-SLE712-Assessment 3- part 1: Importing files,data wrangling, mathematical operations,plots and saving code on GitHub
+SLE712-Assessment 3- part 1: Importing files,data wrangling, mathematical operations,plots and saving code on GitHub.

 ## Motivation
-Develop problem solving skills, R coding, and improve the team working ability with the use of Rstudio and GitHub
+Develop problem solving skills, R coding, and improve the team working ability with the use of Rstudio and GitHub.

 ## Content
 * Readme file in markdown